September-October 2015

 Katz Attorney Appointed to Bloomfield Township Finance Committee

 Attorney Don Katz, managing partner of The Katz Law Firm in Birmingham, has been appointed to the Bloomfield Township financial sustainability committee.
-Katz had been special or in-house counsel for Fortune 100 companies for more than 15 years.
-Prior to that, he managed and led the Aviation and Transportation Group at Miller Canfield until joining […]
+Katz had been special or in-house counsel for […]

 CFA Society of Detroit Plans Market Forecast Lunch

 The CFA Society of Detroit will hold its seventh annual Forecast Luncheon in November.
-Come join and learn alongside the premier investment professionals of Detroit as we find out how two of the most well recognized professionals in the field of finance view the future.
-Jim Grant, the founder of Grant’s Interest Rate Observer, will […]
+Come join and learn alongside the premier investment professionals of Detroit as we find out how […]

 -